rushi-tekdi/sunbird-pdf-player/README.md

 | PDF Player | Can be used to render pdf | sunbird-pdf-player| *`<sunbird-pdf-player [playerConfig]="playerConfig"><sunbird-pdf-player>`*|playerConfig|playerEvent, telemetryEvent|

 <br /><br />

+# Use as Web component in Mobile app
+For existing apps, follow these steps [steps](README.md#use-as-web-component--in-the-angular-app) to begin using.

 # Use as Angular library in Mobile app
 For existing apps, follow these steps to begin using.